chkr1011/mqttMultimeter/README.md

 # MQTTnet App

-MQTTnet App is a high performance .NET application for MQTT based communication testing.
+MQTTnet App is a high performance .NET application for MQTT communication testing and analysing.
 The protocol implementation is based on the _MQTTnet_ project.

+The application is based on Avalonia for UI rendering.

 ## Features